 'Biodegradable', 'Compostable', 'Oxo-Degradable': What Do These Labels Mean?

 An item that can be composted in conditions found at home is the closest we can get to being truly environmentally friendly.
-In spite of the provisos given above (that dictate the rate of decomposition depending on the conditions), products that do not need special or industrial conditions to decompose represent the last risk to the environment (not that we would advocate dropping them as litter).
+In spite of the provisos given above (that dictate the rate of decomposition depending on the conditions), products that do not need special or industrial conditions to decompose represent the least risk to the environment (not that we would ever advocate dropping them as litter).

 For a product to be ‘home compostable’, it needs to:

 Be capable of being broken down by micro-organisms into a nutrient-rich biomass (compost) AND…

 Be capable of this process taking place in the conditions and timescales found in a typical home compost heap or council ‘garden waste’ facility.

 There are no widely used standards for consumer labelling for compostability.
 The nearest we have is an EU standard aimed at packaging manufacturers with a view to industrial composting: EN13432 ‘Requirements for packaging recoverable through composting and biodegradation’.
 A good summary of this certification standard can be found at the European Bioplastics website here.

 Oxo-biodegradable plastic that regular plastic that contains additives that enables it to break down faster into smaller pieces of plastic.
 Its sale is banned in the EU and there are moves to do the same in the UK.

 It is common sense that keeping litter in one piece is better than having it break in to micro-plastic.
 A search for ‘oxo biodegradable’ will tell you everything you need to know.